Shahram Sarkani, Ph.D., P.E.

 Fredrick Turman, Ph.D.Read more

-Dr. Fredrick A. Turman is an adjunct professor of Engineering Management and Systems Engineering at The George Washington University in Washington, DC.
+Dr. Fredrick A. Turman is an adjunct professor for the School of Engineering and Applied Science at The George Washington University in Washington, DC.
 He is an INCOSE Certified Systems Engineering Professional, licensed Professional Engineer, DAWIA certified Level III Program Manager, PMI Project Management Professional and holds several ITIL certifications

 Dr. Turman has over 30 years government and industry experience spanning several acquisition-related areas, including Program Management, Systems Engineering and Enterprise IT Operations.
 As a member of the Defense Intelligence Senior Executive Service, he fulfilled key leadership roles in achieving NGA’s strategic objectives related to business and mission continuity, personnel, facilities, security, corporate relations, and planning.
 He served abroad three times, representing the Director of the National Geospatial-Intelligence Agency (NGA) in international engagement, military cooperation, and support to combat operations roles.
 Since joining industry in 2013, he has held Principal Systems Engineering and Program Management roles supporting Department of Defense and Intelligence Community programs.
 He also volunteers as co-chair of the US Geospatial-Intelligence Foundation (USGIF) NGA Advisory Working Group leading a small team of industry experts who offer support and advice to NGA senior officers on a range of acquisition topics.